of graduate employers say relevant experience is essential to getting a job with them

 - WORK PLACEMENT – From working with actors applying stage make-up to replicating special effects for the emergency services, put your skills into practice on real-life work placements

-- PRACTICAL APPLICATION – Hone a vast array of practical skills working in our cutting-edge make-up and special effects studios on campus
+- PRACTICAL APPLICATION – Hone a vast array of practical skills working in our cutting-edge make-up studios on campus

 - MOVE UP TO UNIVERSITY – Want to keep studying at a higher level?
 This college course will support your progression to relevant degrees at university

-University College Birmingham has a range of state-of-the-art teaching facilities and equipment for students on our hair and make-up courses, including cutting-edge make-up studios, prosthetics and special effects studios and a media workshop.
+University College Birmingham has a range of state-of-the-art teaching facilities and equipment for students on our hair and make-up courses, including cutting-edge make-up studios.

 We have two fully-equipped make-up studios on campus where you can hone your practical skills